vlantonakos/multi-agent_navigation_scenario/README.md

 MULTI-AGENT REINFORCEMENT LEARNING (PPO - Proximal Policy Optimization) WITH TORCHRL TUTORIAL

+This tutorial demonstrates how to use PyTorch and torchrl to solve a Multi-Agent Reinforcement Learning (MARL) problem.

 Key learnings:

 - How to create a multi-agent environment in TorchRL, how its specs work, and how it integrates with the library;